HaywireInteractive/OnAllFronts-Public/README.md

 ## What is this?

-ProjectM is a proof of concept [MilSim](https://en.wikipedia.org/wiki/MilSim) FPS / RTS game developed with [Unreal Engine 5](https://www.unrealengine.com/en-US/unreal-engine-5), leveraging the new [MassEntity](https://docs.unrealengine.com/5.0/en-US/overview-of-mass-entity-in-unreal-engine/) ([ECS](https://en.wikipedia.org/wiki/Entity_component_system)) framework to have a very large number of entities not seen in traditional FPS games (tens or hundreds of thousands).
+ProjectM is a proof of concept [MilSim](https://en.wikipedia.org/wiki/MilSim) FPS / RTS game developed with [Unreal Engine 5](https://www.unrealengine.com/en-US/unreal-engine-5), leveraging the new [Mass Entity](https://docs.unrealengine.com/5.0/en-US/overview-of-mass-entity-in-unreal-engine/) ([ECS](https://en.wikipedia.org/wiki/Entity_component_system)) framework to have a very large number of entities not seen in traditional FPS games (tens or hundreds of thousands).
 Think [Squad](https://joinsquad.com/) meets [Foxhole](https://www.foxholegame.com/) meets [PlanetSide 2](https://www.planetside2.com/home) mixed in with massive number of AI controlled soldiers.

-The project is open sourced to make it easy for others to contribute and to help others learn the MassEntity system which is not very well-documented/supported yet.
+The project is open sourced to make it easy for others to contribute and to help others learn the Mass Entity system which is not very well-documented/supported yet.

 ## Motivation